trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 Error code 2104, 2106, and 2158 all generally state that farm connection is  OK.
 What this means is that the API has successfully connected to Trader Workstation or the IB Gateway, and that connection is able to reach  Interactive Brokers servers.
 There is no issue with the connection, and  it is a sign you connected successfully.

-While using IB Gateway,  users may encounter the error, “A historical data farm connection has  become inactive but should be available upon demand.”
-This means that  while no historical data requests are being sent, the connection is  halted.
+While using IB Gateway,  users may encounter the error, Ã¢â‚¬Å“A historical data farm connection has  become inactive but should be available upon demand.Ã¢â‚¬Â This means that  while no historical data requests are being sent, the connection is  halted.
 Once a historical data request is sent over the API connection,  the market data farm will reconnect and supply market data.

 ### Requested market data requires additional subscription for API.
 See link in  'Market Data Connections' dialog for more details.Delayed market data is available.Copy Location